-SOC 101.
+- SOC 101.
 PRINCIPLES OF SOCIOLOGY.
 Human behavior, including socialization, culture, social institutions, social stratification, gender roles, race and ethnicity, and social change.
-3

-SOC 311.
-SOCIAL WELFARE POLICIES AND SERVICES.
-(See SWO 311.)
-3

-SOC 401.
+3 - SOC 401.
 SOCIOLOGY OF THE FAMILY INSTITUTION.
 Organizational structure and functions of the family in historical perspective, emphasizing a theoretical approach to family disorganization and marital discord.
-Prerequisite: SOC 101.3

-SOC 403.
+Prerequisite: SOC - SOC 403.
 SOCIAL PROBLEMS.
 Social problems in American society in light of conditions which have produced these problems.
 Particular emphasis placed on the study of sociological theories of social problems and remedial measures dealing with social problems.
 Prerequisite: SOC 101.
-3

-SOC 404.
+3 - SOC 404.
 SCIENCE, TECHNOLOGY, AND SOCIETY.
 An analysis of how science and technology have altered human relationships involving the community and larger political and economic structures, including modern assumptions about future growth, the scale of economic activity and grass-roots as well as topdown activism.
-3

-SOC 409.
-AGING AND THE COMMUNITY.
-(See SWO 409.)
-3

-SOC 410.
+3 - SOC 410.
 SOCIAL PSYCHOLOGY.
 The ways in which individuals are influenced by others; self-esteem, attitudes, impression management, communication, and groups.
 Prerequisite: SOC 101.
-3

-SOC 418.
+3 - SOC 412.
+SOCIAL ISSUES IN CONTEMPORARY CHINA.
+This course is an examination of China's transition to a market oriented society.
+It will discuss the influence of historical traditions and social structure on individual lives and behavioral patterns.
+This class will consider pressing social concerns that China must struggel to address as it continues down the path of market reforms.
+Prerequisite: SOC 101.
+3 - SOC 418.
 GROUP DYNAMICS.
 Human group formation, control leadership, decision making, communication, and conflict; types of groups, third-party consultation, individual identity and groups; personal growth through interpersonal communication.
 Emphasis on applied aspects of the roles of groups.
 Prerequisite: SOC 101.
-3

-SOC 420.
+3 - SOC 420.
 SOCIOLOGY OF EDUCATION.
 Sociological theory and research in education, including the school as a social system, professionalization and career patterns of teachers, community value conflicts regarding education, social stratification and the schools, and educational problems.
 Prerequisite: SOC 101 or permission of instructor.
-3

-SOC 421.
+3 - SOC 421.
 SUSTAINABLE DEVELOPMENT.
 This course introduces students to the field of sustainable development in theory and practice.
 Attention is given to the social, economic and ecological dimensions of social change and development.
-Local, national, and international development strategies are investigated.
+Local, national, and international development strategies are investigated. - SOC 422.

-SOC 422.
 ENVIRONMENT AND SOCIETY.
 Introduces students to the sub-disciplines of environmental and natural resources sociology, covering issues such as deforestation, biological diversity, air and water pollution, global warming, and sustainable development from the perspectives of public policy and social science theory.
 3